-AMI BIOS Images
+Dual BIOS Images

-The GigaVUE-TA400 has an AMI Basic Input/Output System (BIOS).
-The BIOS image is packaged with the software image.
+The GigaVUE TA Series-TA100 has a dual Basic Input/Output System (BIOS).
+The BIOS image is packaged with the software image, starting in software version 4.6.01.
 The BIOS contents are stored in flash memory, allowing the BIOS to be upgraded.
 There are two flash components, a primary and a secondary.